 Here’s all you really need to know: the Amazons have been fighting a KISS cover band from the north; they’ve lost some of their strongest sisters and they are blinded by bloodlust.
 Xena must learn about the Amazons’ past struggles to find a balance between might and mercy in order to sway them onto the right path going forward.

-In the past, when the Amazon tribe was founded, their strongest warrior convinced some dude to magic up a savior — enter: ‘90’s “modern day” Weird Horse Girl™ Selma Blair.
+Flashback to when the Amazon tribe was founded: their strongest warrior convinced some dude to magic up a savior — enter: ‘90’s “modern day” Weird Horse Girl™ Selma Blair.

 Selma Blair was accepted as their new leader and, with the help of a young Karl Urban and a Perfectly Reasonable amount of violence, she brokered a peace with a neighboring tribe of gross dudes, all while learning the importance of the Amazon’s principal tenets: sisterhood/loving and supporting women.

-We have chosen these two stories because of, y’know, this very real hell that America has become.
+We these stories right now because of, y’know, this very real hell that America has become.
 Basic human rights are being stolen from so many of us.
 Never has it been more important, in these first few weeks of what would appear to be a very long four years, to remind ourselves of the love we feel for each other, as well as our own abilities to persevere under adverse conditions.

 So, take inspiration from Elle Woods, from Xena and Gabrielle — living well is the best revenge, but also let’s not discount the satisfaction that comes from forcibly reminding your oppressors that you are a valuable human being deserving of respect.